cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 To learn more about the different building blocks one can browse through the official [EthereumJS Documentation](https://ethereumjs.readthedocs.io/en/latest/).

+## Web3Modal

+[Web3Modal](https://github.com/Web3Modal/web3modal) is a single Ethereum / Web 3 provider solution for all wallets.
+Using Web3Modal you can easily add support for providers like MetaMask, Dapper, Gnosis Safe, Frame, Portis, Fortmatic and more.

 ## WalletLink

 In order to use your application, users need to connect their wallets to your dApp.
 This is usually done via Browser extensions such as MetaMask.